-Taruzake (樽酒) – Sake aged in Japanese cedar barrels, which has a characteristic spiciness.
-You will see taruzake at ceremonies, celebrations, and weddings in a ritual called kagami-biraki (鏡開き).
+Taruzake (樽酒) – Sake aged in Japanese cedar barrels with a characteristic spiciness.
+You will see taruzake at ceremonies, celebrations, and weddings in a kagami-biraki ritual (鏡開き).

 Yamahai (山廃) – The abbreviation of yamaoroshi haishi moto (山卸廃止酛), it’s a traditional fermentation.
 Unlike kimoto, the yamahai method omits the grinding process, and instead, the koji enzymes break down the rice.

 While sake is known as “rice wine,” the process is like brewing beer.
 However, unlike beer, the enzymes for the starch conversion come from malt; in sake, it is with the help of koji.

 Sake production begins with milling the harvested rice in the fall and continues until the last filtration process in the spring.
 The sake brewing process is a complex multi-step process.

 Sake brewing can be divided into three main steps: making the koji rice, fermentation starter (moto/shubo 酒母・酛), and fermentation mash (moromi 醪).